lijqhs/xv6-labs-docker/README.md

 ## Usage

-### Scenario 1: as an environment tool for Xv6 labs in host machine
+### Scenario 1: as an environment tool

+The Xv6 labs repo is stored and uses git account in host machine.
+The container can be removed whenever you want.
+All your work is on your host machine.

 1. Clone this repository: